The Mousetrap Tickets

 Agatha Christie's The Mousetrap continues its unparalleled run at London's St. Martin's Theatre, captivating audiences with its intricate plot and rich history.
 Since its West End debut on November 25, 1952, the play has achieved remarkable milestones, including over 29,000 performances and more than 10 million tickets sold.
 In 1974, the production seamlessly transferred from the Ambassadors Theatre to St. Martin's Theatre without missing a single performance, showcasing the dedication of its team.
 To date, The Mousetrap has featured no fewer than 297 actors and actresses.
 Notably, David Raven holds the Guinness World Record as the 'Most Durable Actor' for his 4,575 performances as Major Metcalf, and the late Nancy Seabrooke set a record with her 15-year tenure as an understudy.

-Under the direction of Philip Franks, who joined the production as director in May 2024, this enigmatic ensemble cast continues to uphold the legacy of The Mousetrap, ensuring its place as a cornerstone of West End theatre.
+Under the direction of Philip Franks, who joined the production as director in May 2024, this enigmatic ensemble cast continues to uphold the legacy of The Mousetrap, bringing the eccentric cast of characters to life (and death) each night.
 The current cast brings fresh energy and talent to this timeless classic:

 Who plays Mollie Ralston in The Mousetrap?